webbertakken/K8sSymfonyReact/development.md

     - ESLint
     - SassLint
     - EditorConfig
+    - Markdown Navigator

 * Optional colors and styles that work well with this project

     - Colors from my [PHPStormSettings](https://github.com/webbertakken/PHPStormSettings/tree/master/colors) repository
     - [Material Theme](https://github.com/ChrisRM/material-theme-jetbrains) UI Plugin

 __Note:__ The rest of all documentation assumes the prerequisites are met.
 __Note:__ When using Docker Toolbox on Windows, make sure to disable experimental features, because of this [issue](https://github.com/docker/for-win/issues/573#issuecomment-288940904).

 ## Getting started